CIHR Jargon Buster

 In any study involving humans, it is crucial that the participants voluntarily agree to take part in the research, and that they do so with a full understanding of their rights and the possible risks associated with participating in the study.
 Throughout the entire study, the researcher has an ethical obligation to share plain-language information with all participants that will enable them to give their free and informed consent.

 In a clinical trial, the intervention is the treatment being studied.
-The intervention group consists of the study participants that have been randomly assigned to receive the actual treatment.
+The intervention group consists of the study participants that have been assigned to receive the treatment being studied.

 Knowledge Translation (KT) has a range of definitions, but within the Canadian Institutes of Health Research (CIHR) it is described as a process of summarizing, distributing, sharing, and applying the knowledge developed by researchers to improve the health of Canadians, and strengthen the health care system through the use of more effective health services, products, and standards of practice.
 CIHR is committed to sharing the knowledge generated by its researchers with whoever can take advantage of it, by making it understandable and available to all Canadians.